mulka/ploverwiki/Misleading-Strokes-in-Plover's-Dictionary.md

 ### And

 The recommended stroke for "and" is `SKP` which is arbitrarily chosen as it is comfortable and there is little chance of a word boundary issue.
-There are some other strokes in the dictionary but they are only to serve as a phonetic alternative under pressure, as "and" is a common word ender.
+There are some other strokes in the dictionary but they are only to serve as a phonetic alternative under pressure, as "and" is a common word ending.

 ### Hyphen (-)